City of the Dead (Cairo): Mamluk period (1250–1517 CE)

 Under the long reign of Sultan al-Nasir Muhammad (1293–1341), Cairo's prosperity led to increased use of the Qarafa necropolis and to its revitalization, with the "Smaller Qarafa" of Ayyubid times (around the Mausoleum of Imam al-Shafi'i) now re-merging with the "Greater Qarafa".
 This period marked the height of Cairo's wealth and power, and in turn probably marked the high point of the Qarafa in terms of prestige and splendor.

 In the later 14th century Cairo's population declined significantly due to the arrival of the plague.
 Despite the disasters, Mamluk elites continued to build extensively across Cairo.
 The focus of development, however, shifted from the old Qarafa, which was by then fully saturated, to new areas of development north of the Citadel, which later became what is now known as the Northern Cemetery.
-This desert area located between the Citadel, the city walls, and the Moqattam hills was crossed by the important pilgrimage road which led to Mecca.
+This desert area located between the Citadel, the city walls, and the Mokattam hills was crossed by the important pilgrimage road which led to Mecca.
 The road grew in importance during the Mamluk period as the Mamluks' military dominance in the region ensured the safety of the pilgrimage route.
 The road was dotted by buildings such as caravanserais, restaurants and stables which serviced travelers.
 Starting in 1265, Sultan Baybars turned the area into a large hippodrome for equestrian games, training, and military parades, and it became known as Maydan al-Qabaq.
 In 1320, Sultan al-Nasir Muhammad put an end to the games and the military functions of the area were abandoned, but it came to be inhabited by Sufi orders searching for space outside the crowded city.
 In turn, the Mamluks began to build their mausoleums here, also looking for more space.
 The Bahri Mamluks built some funerary structures here, most notably the mausoleum of Princess Tughay (also known as Umm Anuk), al-Nasir Muhammad's favourite wife, who was buried here in 1348, making it one of the earliest surviving structures in the Northern Cemetery today.
 Her mausoleum was accompanied by a khanqah for Sufis, which became a recurring architectural format for future funerary complexes.